Schlumberger’s connections to Cambridge University

 Research

-The Laboratory for Scientific Computing at the Department of Physics "is almost entirely commissioned by industry" and Schlumberger is one of their current partners.
+The Laboratory for Scientific Computing "is almost entirely commissioned by industry" and Schlumberger is one of their current partners.

 Colleges